Surfing-Chef/sc-boilerplate/README.md

   >git push -u origin master
   ```

-8. Do a five-step find and replace on the name in all the templates:
+8. Do a six-step find and replace on the name in all the templates:

   1. Search for `'_s'` (inside single quotations) to capture the text domain.
   2. Search for `_s_` to capture all the function names.
   3. Search for `Text Domain: _s` in style.css.
   4. Search for <code>&nbsp;\_s</code> (with a space before it) to capture DocBlocks.
   5. Search for `_s-` to capture prefixed handles.
+  6. Search for `@package _s` to capture template package definitions.

   OR